Introduction to Algorithms

 tip There is an older algorithm class EL::Algorithm that is still used in some analysis code.
 However, it is being phased out and should not be used for any new projects.

-tip The EL::AnaAlgorithm allows you to run the same algorithms inside both EventLoop and Athena.
+tip The EL::AnaAlgorithm allows you to run the same algorithms inside AnalysisBase (via EventLoop), AthAnalysis, and Athena.
 This tutorial was designed to be run with EventLoop, so we will not be using Athena.
-In the future, it will be expanded to include information about running in Athena.
+In the future, it might be expanded to include information about running in Athena.
 In the meantime, there are details available in the ABTutorial.

 EventLoop

 EventLoop is an AMG (Analysis Model Group) supported ROOT tool for handling optimized event looping and data management.
-If you are not using Athena, this is our recommendation of what you should be using.
+If you are not using Athena, this is our recommendation for what you should be using.
 EventLoop integrates nicely into the ATLAS software infrastructure and provides some advanced features that will make your life easier in the long run.
-In the following pages we will give you instructions on how to set up a basic EventLoop job, and towards the end of the tutorial we will have more pages on how to use its more advanced features.
+In the following pages we will give you instructions for setting up a basic EventLoop job, and towards the end of the tutorial we will have more pages on how to use its more advanced features.

 EventLoop is really the center piece of a whole infrastructure of tools that work together to execute your job.
 Most of these packages were designed so that they can be used by themselves, but together they form a fairly complete analysis infrastructure and they are very well integrated.
-For the tutorial we will mostly show you how to use them together, for instructions on how to use them by themselves as well as how to use any features not covered in the tutorial, please consult the documentation of each tool.
+For the tutorial we will mostly show you how to use them together; for instructions on using them by themselves as well as how to use any features not covered in the tutorial, please consult the documentation of each tool.